Marine, Aeronautical and Coast Station Radio Officers

 ROARS Nets

-“It is with pleasure that I am able to announce the members who have attended the Thursday Net for 20 or more times this year April to March 2021/22.
+“It is with pleasure that I am able to announce the members who have attended the Thursday Net for 20 or more times this year from April 2022 to March 2023.

 Main ROARS Net on Thursdays